 Congratulations on being accepted to Mount St. Joseph University.
 We're excited to welcome you to the Mount community.
 You're one step closer to enrollment.

-Please refer to the Detailed Acceptance Notice in your acceptance packet for more information on advising and registration.
+Please refer to your acceptance notice for more information on advising and registration.

 If you are transferring from another college, we'll evaluate your college transcript(s) to determine what credits will transfer.
 You'll receive an evaluation of your credit by mail.
 If you have any questions, contact the admission counselor who completed your review.